© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ribblehead railway construction camp and prehistoric field system is a scheduled monument protected by Historic England under reference 1015726.
 View the official record →

-Ribblehead railway construction camp is a complex of archaeological remains located near Settle in North Yorkshire, associated with the construction of the Settle-Carlisle Railway line during the 1870s and 1880s.
+Ribblehead railway construction camp and prehistoric field system is a scheduled ancient monument located in North Yorkshire, comprising overlapping archaeological evidence spanning multiple periods.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015726.

 Ribblehead railway construction camp and prehistoric field system is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015726.